Mission

 Faculty Papers

-The Archives accepts UWM faculty papers to enhance documentation of the university’s academic and administrative history beyond what is found in official records.
-Typically, these faculty papers relate to an individual’s teaching, research, and university service.
-The Archives also collects faculty papers when topics documented in those records directly pertain to other collecting areas.
+The archives accepts UWM faculty papers to enhance documentation of the university’s academic and administrative history beyond what is found in official records.
+The archives also collects faculty papers when topics documented in those records directly pertain to other collecting areas.

 Alumni Papers

-The Archives accepts alumni papers that enhance documentation of the university’s history by providing evidence of student life and activities, or that directly pertain to other collecting areas.
+The archives accepts alumni papers that enhance documentation of the university’s history by providing evidence of student life and activities.
+The archives does not collect the papers of current students.

 De-Selection Criteria